pankajuday/IntubeVideoStream/Readme.md

 ### **Video Management** 🎥
 - Upload videos with metadata like title, description, duration, etc.
-- Like 👍, Dislike 👎, and Comment 💬 on videos.
+- Like 👍, Dislike 👎, and Comment 💬 on videos, Tweet 🕊️.
 - Reply to comments.

 ### **User Interactions** 🔔